Running EFT-hedron with null constraints at loop level: Upper bounds on and from full unitarity

+However, when \( g_3 = -10g_2 \), the null constraints do reach the boundary of the \((a_2, n_4)\)-space.
+In this case, the maximum allowed value of \( g_2 \) can be determined from the intersection point of the boundary curve.
+Consequently, the allowed region for \( g_2 \) becomes more compact compared to the case where we rely solely on Eq.~\ref{a2 5d} and Eq.~\ref{a2 6d}.

-If $g_2$ exceeds this value, it corresponds to the breaking of the full unitarity condition.
-It is interesting to mention that the positivity condition on partial waves becomes violated at larger values of $g_2$.
-In Fig. \ref{upper bound} this point corresponds to the intersection between null constraint and the lower boundary for $L=\infty$.
-Remarkably, at tree level there is no upper bound on $g_2$ following just from the positivity of partial waves because $L=\infty$ line does not intersect with $n_4=0$ line.
+We summarize the maximum allowed values of \( g_2 \) for different choices of \( g_3 \) across various spacetime dimensions in Table~\ref{tab:The maximun values of $g_2$ in different cases}.
+Exceeding these values indicates a violation of the full unitarity condition.
+Interestingly, the positivity condition on partial waves is violated only at even larger values of \( g_2 \).
+In Fig.~\ref{fig:g2-n4-bounds}, this threshold corresponds to the intersection between the null constraint curve and the lower boundary associated with \( j \geq 4 \).
+Alternatively, it can be determined directly from the positivity condition on the bracket \( \left\langle \cdots \right\rangle \).

+At tree level, there is no upper bound on \( g_2 \) arising solely from the positivity of partial waves (\( \rho_j > 0 \)), as the \( L = \infty \) line does not intersect the \( n_4 = 0 \) axis.
+When full unitarity is imposed, the bounds on \( g_2 \) in four dimensions were established in \cite{Chiang:2022ltp}.
+We found that incorporating loop-level corrections enlarges the allowed region for \( g_2 \), a feature that becomes evident in the next section.
+This highlights the essential role of loop effects and null constraints in deriving meaningful bounds on EFT Wilson coefficients.

-This example confirms the importance of loop corrections to the EFT Wilson coefficients for obtaining the unitarity constraints.
-Our result means that a strong coupling regime in EFT breaks full unitarity much earlier than in the case of loops being neglected.
+This example demonstrates the significance of loop corrections for enforcing unitarity in effective field theory.
+Our findings suggest that, in the strong coupling regime, neglecting loop effects leads to qualitatively different unitarity constraints, underscoring the necessity of including quantum corrections for a complete picture.